nyarly/simplekey/README.md

 `brew install gnupg`

+Whatever package you install will need to include `gpg` and `gpgconf`.

 You'll also need `sh`, `grep` and `sed`.
 I only mention that because the requirements have been made intentionally as light as possible.

 ## Usage:

 Simplekey presents a series of subcommands.
-At present there are two:
+At present there are:

 ```
+./simplekey help [command]
 ./simplekey seal <plaintext> <for>
 ./simplekey open <encrypted>
+./simplekey generate <name> <email> <comment>
 ```

 Those are the day to day "encrypt-sign" and "verify-decrypt" operations.